On the Nash Problem over 3-Fold Terminal Singularities of Type cAx/2

 \subsection{Acknowledgments}

 The author would like to thank his advisor Prof.\ Roi Docampo for many useful ideas, discussions, suggestions, and feedback for this research.
-The author also thanks Chih-Kuang Lee, Shravan Saoji, Kui-Yo Chen, Prof.\ Tsung-Ju Lee, and Weichung Chen for their useful discussions about combinatorics and birational geometry.
+He also thanks Chih-Kuang Lee, Shravan Saoji, Kui-Yo Chen, Prof.\ Tsung-Ju Lee, and Weichung Chen for their useful discussions about combinatorics and birational geometry.
 The author thanks Prof.\ Jungkai Alfred Chen for inviting him to give a talk and having discussions in the algebraic geometry seminar at National Center for Theoretical Science (NCTS) in Taipei, Taiwan.
-The author also thanks Prof.\ Hsueh-Yung Lin for providing some ideas on this topic.
+He also thanks Prof.\ Hsueh-Yung Lin for providing some ideas on this topic.
 The author thanks Le Centre Henri Lebesgue for inviting him to give a talk about this research in \emph{Spring School/Conference: Singularity in Algebraic Geometry} in Rennes, France.
-The author thanks Prof.\ David Bourqui, Christopher Chiu and Sasha Viktorova for the discussions about my results and other related topics.
+He thanks Prof.\ David Bourqui, Christopher Chiu and Sasha Viktorova for the discussions about my results and other related topics.